Counterpoint: Development

 Some examples of related compositional techniques include: the round (familiar in folk traditions), the canon, and perhaps the most complex contrapuntal convention: the fugue.
 All of these are examples of imitative counterpoint.

 Examples from the repertoire

 There are many examples of song melodies that are harmonically interdependent yet independent in rhythm and melodic contour.
 For example, "Frère Jacques" and "Three Blind Mice" combine euphoniously when sung together.
 A number of popular songs that share the same chord progression can also be sung together as counterpoint.
-A well-known pair of examples is "My Way" combined with "Life on Mars".
+A well-known example is "My Way" combined with "Life on Mars?".

 Johann Sebastian Bach is revered as one of the greatest masters of counterpoint.
-For example, the harmony implied in the opening subject of the Fugue in G-sharp minor from Book II of the Well-Tempered Clavier is heard anew in a subtle way when a second voice is added.
+For example, the harmony implied in the opening subject of the Fugue in G♯ minor from Book II of the Well-Tempered Clavier is heard anew in a subtle way when a second voice is added.
 "The counterpoint in bars 5-8... sheds an unexpected light on the tonality of the Subject.":